-An indicator to support high or low consumption of diesel fuel is reported miles traveled.
-The number of miles traveled indicate very little difference from year to year although there are small increases that add up when looking at the miles traveled ten years and twenty years ago.
+An indicator to support high or low consumption of diesel fuel is reported in miles traveled.
+From month to month, the difference in miles traveled can be large.
+From year to year, the number of miles traveled indicate very little difference although there are small increases that add up when looking at the miles traveled ten years and twenty years ago.
 A drawback to the miles–traveled data is that the data for passenger cars, recreational vehicles, and diesel trucks are not separated.
-The driving season for consumers of diesel fuel is traditionally the months between Labor Day in September and Memorial Day in May.
-The months of June, July, and August should have a lower demand for diesel fuel, but this isn't reflected in the graph below.